-The Statement of Revenues, Expenses, and Changes in Fund Net Position presents the financial results of operations for MSF for the year ending December 31, 2018.
+The Statement of Revenues, Expenses, and Changes in Fund Net Position presents MSF's financial results for the year ending December 31, 2019.
 All changes in net position are reported as soon as the underlying event giving rise to the change occurs, regardless of the timing of the cash flows.
 Thus, revenues and expenses are reported in this statement for some items that will result in cash flows in future fiscal periods.